 To put it simply, these mishaps wouldn’t cut it anymore.
 Thus, the NATE – or North American Technician Excellence – certification was born in 1997.
 By the end of 2001, more than 10,000 technicians had achieved NATE certification, and the number has grown exponentially since then.

 To earn this distinction, a technician has to pass the NATE exam with certain scores.
 There are core and specialty sections for two types of tests – installation and service.
 To pass the exam, a technician needs to earn a score of 70 or higher in each portion of the exam, something that not every person does on their first try.

-The test, obviously, wasn’t intended to be a simple hurdle that anyone could pass without seriously knowing their material inside and out.
+The test wasn’t intended to be a simple hurdle that anyone could pass without seriously knowing their material inside and out.

-At American Air and Heat, our technicians are all NATE-certified.
-When you request service from us, you can be sure that you’re receiving some of the best service in the area.
+At American Air & Heat, our technicians are all NATE-certified.
+When you request service from us, you can be sure that you’re receiving some of the best services in the area.
 You don’t have to worry about someone who doesn’t know what they’re talking about or know what they’re doing showing up to perform a complicated procedure.

 To get in touch with one of our experienced and certified technicians, give us a call at (407) 512-9337 and schedule an appointment!